InvokeAwesome/Aevum/doc/characters/Hyav (Eve)/character-sketch.md

 Being mute, she was an excellent listener, and Zack always loved to ramble to her about whatever he was learning or improving about himself.
 To him, her constant, persistent, intentional, and undivided attention was soothing, and addictive.
-Speaking to her has always been natural and vital to him as breathing.
+Speaking to her has always been as natural and vital to him as breathing.

 Her ability to communicate improved along with technology, and she always